lohedges/vmmc/README.md

 > algorithm avoids this problem by proposing simultaneous moves of collections
 > (clusters) of particles according to gradients of interaction energies.
 > One particle first executes a “virtual” trial move.
 We determine which of
-> its neighbors move in a similar fashion by calculating individual bond
+> its neighbours move in a similar fashion by calculating individual bond
 > energies before and after the proposed move.
 We iterate this procedure and
 > update simultaneously the positions of all affected particles.
 Particles
 > move according to an approximation of realistic dynamics without requiring